Chhimed Rigdzin Rinpoche

 in a mountain's corner".
 In general, people don't know who made this monastery,

-but we understand that it's founder was Nubchen Sangye Yeshe (one of the twenty-five disciples of Padmasambhava), who was a practicioner of Yamantaka.
+but we understand that its founder was Nubchen Sangye Yeshe (one of the twenty-five disciples of Padmasambhava), who was a practitioner of Yamantaka.
 Nubchen Sangye Yeshe built on the ground a huge Yamantaka mantra's prayer wheel (not in the air, as in general).
 Due to the ice, in winter times, we can hear it sounding, "grrr, grrr, grrr".

 Where is this monastery located?
 Generally, we can say that all Tibet is a place

 of Avalokiteshvara (i.e. his teaching place).
 But in particular, Padmasambhava (Tsokye Dorje) came to this place and blessed it.
 His blessings are very powerful.
 In the country called "Dorma Zalmo Gang", there is a valley called "Nyikog" where the Nyetshe river flows.
-There are many great forests, flowers, many various medicine plants, waterfalls, many different kinds of birds, games (like tigers) and mountain animals like dears, etc. In the upper part, there are plenty animals producing milk - yaks, sheep, goats, etc. - and therefore there are lots of butter, cheese and milk.
+There are many great forests, flowers, many various medicinal plants, waterfalls, many different kinds of birds, games (like tigers) and mountain animals like dears, etc. In the upper part, there are plenty of animals producing milk - yaks, sheep, goats, etc. - and therefore there are lots of butter, cheese, and milk.
 In the lower part, many people are involved with agriculture work, and therefore the crops are consequent.
 Thus this is a very valuable place.

 Concerning the religious aspect, each village has a monastery, as well as a lonely retreat place.
 Representatives of Shakya, Gelug, Kagyu and Nyingma

 Among these sages, the first to settle there, in the twelfth century (the 7th Rabjiung, according to Tibetan system), was the tantric sage Ringa Changwa Amgon.
 He was contemporaneous with the First Dalai Lama and Rigdzin Logden Dorje (one of the twenty-five persons in Rigdzin Godem's lineage).
 Ringa Changwa Amgon practiced Vajrakilaya during his entire life.
-He penetrated one rock with his phurba, and got many symbols.
+He penetrated one rock with his phurba and got many symbols.
 He fully dedicated his life to Dharma practice and benefited sentient beings.
 He died at the age of one hundred-and-ten.
 At that time, there was only one house on that mountain's corner, that is, "Khor Lo Dong".

 The 2nd Lama was a woman named Rinchen Tsul Dror, who did dakini practice